 Minnesota's homegrown bicycle show just keeps getting better.
-Here's an idea of the Peacock Groove workshop in Minneapolis on June 3rd, an event that is almost as much about the good times and the culture as it is the bikes.
+Here's an idea of how it was in the Peacock Groove workshop in Minneapolis on June 3rd, at an event that is almost as much about the good times, friendship and the culture as it is the bikes.

 There is a particular feeling you get in a frame builder's workshop.
 It's not only that the machines and tools you see, and the stacked tubes and boxes of parts will be expertly worked and combined to produce a beautiful rolling bicycle, it's more than all this.
 That bicycle will be uniquely for you, and the intangible sauce created by the framebuilder's chemistry with you, the customer, in most cases will make it the best bike for the purpose you have yet ridden.

 Location, location, location.
-That's what was defined as the three pillars for a successful hotel said a long while back, although the name of that hotelier has since been degraded by his family successors.
 In some ways Conrad Hilton's formula also applies to bicycle shows.
 Admittedly, it might be like moving a mountain to transform a 5,000 sq. ft. bicycle workshop into a small expo space, as Erik Noren can attest, but for the attendees it's hard to imagine a better setting for a small regional custom bike show.

 Backdrops for handbuilt bicycle shows don't get any more real than this.
-And yes there's a car in there too.
+And yes that's a car in there too.

 The first bicycle craze in Minnesota was during the 1880s, and the modern-style safety bicycle design was first made there in 1891 according to the Minnesota Musuem of Cycling, an exhibitor at this year's Minnecycle.
 This is to say cycling has a lot of history in Minnesota, and not much is new in this industry.
 Yet in the context of the modern world, Minnecyle presents something different and meaningful.
 This event, partly by virtue of its location, represents a template for collaboration and community, the sharing of workspace, material resources, promotion and, of course, parties.